 &lt;sup>1 After oral argument, Touma asserted that the August 4, 2017 email "was not part of the evidentiary record, or presented at the hearing, in the case below."
 This assertion is clearly rebutted by the fact that Touma made the August 4, 2017 email a part of the record when he included it as an attachment to his Brief in Support of Defendant's Response to Plaintiff's Motion to Enforce Arbitration Award filed on January 24, 2018.

-of the claims brought against him until November 14, 2017 when he met with attorneys from Westlake.
+transmission" on that same date.
+Touma was personally informed of the arbitration award on November 14, 2017, when he met with attorneys from Westlake.